LincRead/traffic-lights-sim/README.md

 ##### Unit tests

-Since everything happens in real-time the unit tests attempts to account for this approach.
+You can turn on off unit testing for production builds in lib/impact/system.js by setting *runUnitTests* to false.

-You can turn on off unit test for production builds in lib/impact/system.js by setting runUnitTests to false.
+Since everything happens in real-time the unit tests are written to take this into account.

 ##### What did I write?

 - lib/game/main.js
-- lib/game/entities/*
+- lib/game/entities/* (all files)

 ##### How did I create the scene?